 Khaiyom Khojaev was born in Dushanbe, Tajikistan.
 At the age of 10, Khaiyom was accepted in the National Tajik Choreographic School.
 Shortly thereafter, he was sent to Russia to study at the Perm State Choreographic College.
 He studied there for eight years and learned from some of Russia's finest teachers.
 By the end of his education, Khaiyom's repertoire surpassed most others.
 In 2016, Khaiyom competed in Arabesque Ekaterina Maximova Ballet Competition.
-Khaiyom joined Richmond Ballet II in August 2016 and is thrilled to be starting his fourth season with the professional company.
+Khaiyom joined Richmond Ballet II in August 2016 and is thrilled to be starting his fifth season with the professional company.

 Education & Training